hackgnar/pyubertooth/README.md

 ## Core PyUbertooth Libraries:
 * pyubertooth/ubertooth.py: Provides direct access to an ubertooth device.
-* pylibbtbb/bluetooth_packet.py: Provides methods and data structures for converting ubertooth data into bluetooth baseband data.
+* pyubertooth/bluetooth_packet.py: Provides methods and data structures for converting ubertooth data into bluetooth baseband data.

 ## Core PyUbertooth Tools:
-* pyubertooth_rx.py: This file provides some CLI functionality to control the ubertooth.
+* pyubertooth_rx: This file provides some CLI functionality to control the ubertooth.
-* tools/ubertooth_dump.py: A simple script to dump data from an ubertooth device to a file.
+* ubertooth_dump: A simple script to dump data from an ubertooth device to a file.
 This dump data is compatible with the ubertooth C libraries and tools (i.e. used with the -i flag with the ubertooth-rx tool).

 ## Upcoming Milestones:
 * Finish up porting over all USB get/set/mode command functions (WIP)